...

 Ōtake Hiking Course (大岳登山コース)

-At the top of Mt. Ōtake, you get to enjoy the panorama view of the Hakkōda Mountain Range, which can’t be seen elsewhere!
+At the top of Mt. Ōtake, you get to enjoy the panoramic view of the Hakkoda Mountain Range, which can’t be seen elsewhere!

-Important: Due to temperature differences, if you are planning to head up from mid-October, the summit might be covered by snow already.
+Important: Due to temperature differences, if you plan to head up from mid-October, the summit may already be covered in snow.
 Please come prepared for your safety.

 If it is confusing, please refer to the third map with the trail highlighted in yellow on their Japanese website HERE.

-Instead of starting from Hakkōda Ropeway, you can hike from Sukayu Onsen (酸ケ湯温泉).
-The loop course will take around 4.5 – 5 hours.
-For the English map above, it is mapped by the white dotted line that goes through Sennintai Cabin then Mt.
-Odake, then to the Kenashitai area, and ends at Sukayu Onsen.
+Instead of starting from Hakkoda Ropeway, you can hike from Sukayu Onsen (酸ケ湯温泉).
+The loop course will take around 4.5 to 5 hours.
+The hiking trail passes through Sennintai Cabin, Mt.
+Odake, and then proceeds to the Kenashitai area before returning to Sukayu Onsen.

-Important: One thing to note if you are starting from Sukayu Onsen, the trail consisting of stairs near the ryokan is often muddy because there are poorly drained roads in the forest.
+Important: If you are starting from Sukayu Onsen, note that the trail, which consists of stairs near the ryokan, is often muddy due to poorly drained roads in the forest.

 Tashirotai Marsh (田代平湿原)